DesktopGooseUnofficial/ResourceHub/mods/SneakyGoose.md

 ![You should see the following files appear inside the Sneaky Goose folder: Assets, Config, and Goose Desktop](https://raw.githubusercontent.com/DesktopGooseUnofficial/ResourceHub-Images/master/Sneaky%20Goose/part%201.png "You should see the following files appear inside the Sneaky Goose folder: Assets, Config, and Goose Desktop")

 * You can run the GooseDesktop.exe and that's it

+---

+## FAQ

+**Q: How do you unzip?**

+**A:** If you have Winrar or 7zip installed on your computer, you can right click on that zip file and select either 'Extract All' or 'Extract Here'.

+**Q: How do you open the config with Notepad?**

+**A:** You right click that config file and select "Open with".
+Then pick Notepad.